elamribadrayour/untitled-1/README.md

 * **Random**: Change the color a gene randomly.
 * **Directed**: Change the color of a gene by a range from the previous color.
+* **Adaptive**: Change the color of a gene by a range from the previous color but adapt the rate of mutation based on the fitness evolution.

 ## License